 - Firm boundaries

 - Daily routines

 - Limited choices

 Structure is important for multiple reasons:

-- A consistent schedule and positive reinforcement produces good habits including study, eating, exercise and personal hygiene.
+- A consistent schedule and positive reinforcement produce good habits including study, eating, exercise, and personal hygiene.

 - Focus is maintained because distractions are minimized.
 Life becomes manageable because attention is given to only one activity at a time.
 For teens with ADHD, a structured environment helps to eliminate distractions and provides external controls to counter their own underdeveloped internal controls.